gt-space/HETSAnalysis/README.md

 7. Navigate to the 'Plots' tab to generate plots from the analyzed dataset.

 ### Viewing and editing the code
-If there seems to be a problem with the output data file, or if a sensor was swapped with another and the plots need to reflect that, you may need to view the code.
+If there seems to be a problem with the output data file or if you want to make changes to the analysis, you may need to view the code.
 1. Open Matlab.
 2. Navigate to the 'APPS' tab in the blue banner.
 3. Click 'Design App' in the grey header.